Chart Color Schemes

 Educational outcomes in Nambucca Heads Surrounds fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 18.3%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are the most common at 13.3%, followed by postgraduate qualifications (2.8%) and graduate diplomas (2.2%).
-Vocational credentials are prevalent, with 43.5% of residents aged 15+ holding them - advanced diplomas at 10.3% and certificates at 33.2%.
-Educational participation is high, with 28.3% of residents currently enrolled in formal education, including 10.3% in primary, 9.1% in secondary, and 2.4% in tertiary education.
+The area's university qualification rate is 18.3%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common university qualifications in the area at 13.3%, followed by postgraduate qualifications (2.8%) and graduate diplomas (2.2%).
+Trade and technical skills are prevalent, with 43.5% of residents aged 15 and above holding vocational credentials - advanced diplomas at 10.3% and certificates at 33.2%.

 Educational participation is notably high, with 28.3% of residents currently enrolled in formal education.
 This includes 10.3% in primary education, 9.1% in secondary education, and 2.4% pursuing tertiary education.